telerik/blazor-docs/components/barcodes/qrcode/overview.md

 ### QRCodeBorder parameters

-The following `QRCodeBorder` parameters enable you to customize the appearance of the Blazor QRCode border:
+The nested `QRCodeBorder` tag exposes parameters that enable you to customize the appearance of the Blazor QRCode border:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |